goodroid-developers/GOODROID-SSP-Android-SDK/SDK-Manual-en.md

-# Geniee Android SDK
+# GOODROID-SSP Android SDK

-Geniee Android SDK enables interstitial and banner ads easily and with a little efforts.
+GOODROID-SSP Android SDK enables interstitial and banner ads easily and with a little efforts.

-Geniee iOS SDK is equipped with the following functions :
+GOODROID-SSP iOS SDK is equipped with the following functions :

 - Serve and display advertisements on your application
 - Display the landing page by clicking ads